abhiaagarwal/abhiaagarwal/content/programming/languages/python/sqlalchemy/pydantic.md

 published: 2025-01-06T22:15:19-05:00
 ---

-I've been using this snippet a lot recently to transparently de/serialized Pydantic models be to JSON transparently to SQLAlchemy.
+I've been using this snippet a lot recently to transparently de/serialize Pydantic models and JSON transparently with SQLAlchemy.

 ```python
 from sqlalchemy import DateTime, Dialect, func